 LSAT Provides Analytical Feedback

-The LSAT program provides excellent analytical feedback to users as they progress through the lessons, homework, and diagnostic exams.
-The program tracks users specific strengths and weaknesses.
+The LSAT program provides excellent analytical feedback to users through the lessons, homework, and diagnostic exams.
+The program tracks users’ specific strengths and weaknesses.
 The LSAT program also provides this feedback and specific areas of focus that will assist the student in raising a higher score.
 This is different from the one-size-fits-all approach that some LSAT test prep courses use and is one of the keys to the program’s overall success.

 Communication via Message Board

 Finally, users have access to LSAT message boards.
-The message board allows users to communicate with both other users and instructors as necessary on any program component.
+The message board allows users to communicate with other users and instructors on any program component.

 LSATMax also provides a full money-back guarantee for users if they cannot raise a higher score and provides financial aid for those who need it.

 Pros and Cons about the LSATMax Program

 The instructors are responsive via the message board.
 Since there are video lessons and no LSAT live lessons, students need to have a reliable way to talk with instructors.
 The message boards work well, and instructors and students use them regularly to create a community.

 Another great advantage of this program is the lifetime access to LSAT study materials.
 Aside from the monthly plan, users have lifetime access to all information online, including video lessons and hard copy format.

 Not a con for everyone but some students like to learn with live classes.
 The LSATMax program offers no live classes.
-For students who learn better in a classroom setting with other students, this self-paced program is much more difficult.
+This self-paced program is much more difficult for students who learn better in a classroom setting with other students.

 The program offers no detailed study plan.
 While LSATMax provides all the material necessary, they do not provide a detailed study plan.
-Without a study plan, some students may find it difficult to know if they are on track or working too slowly.
+Some students may find it difficult to know if they are on track or working too slowly without a study plan.
 Users cited that having a list of all covered study materials would allow them to better track where they were in terms of the program lessons as a whole.